yarec/yin/README.md

 # The Yin Programming Language

-### Discussion Forum
+### Applications for joinging the discussion forum

-For now let's use this Google Group:
+For now let's use this Google Group, but please read the requirements below before you ask to join.

 <https://groups.google.com/forum/#!forum/yin-lang>

+As I hope to have rational, friendly, non-religious, non-violent discussions (unlike many other tech communities), please send me a self introduction about your background and motivation to be included into this group.

 ### License (GNU AGPLv3)